massgov/mayflower-patternlab/CONTRIBUTING.md

 git checkout -b my-issue-number-feature-name
 ```

-If you are working on a ticket DP-1234-create-backto-link, then you would type:
+If you were working on ticket DP-1234-create-backto-link, then you would type:

 ```
 git checkout -b DP-1234-create-backto-link